Breaking the Surface

 Regret is a less active emotion, but I don’t really regret anything either, except perhaps punishing myself for so many years because I blamed myself for the actions of people who were much older than me and should have treated me better.
 I regret neglecting myself.
 I regret torturing myself every time I looked in the mirror, listening to the voices of all the people who told me I was ugly, I was unloveable, I was worthless and unwanted, and that nobody would ever choose me, want me, or love me.

 I’m nowhere near not believing those things about myself anymore.
 Every time I catch a glimpse of myself in the mirror, all the self loathing comes flooding back, but mentally I’ve reached a point where I now understand that these are other people’s assumptions or summaries, or dismissals of me, not necessarily proclamations about my life, especially about my future that are written in stone.
 More than anything, I now know very clearly, what I do not want in my life, what I don’t want to have to live with or endure, and what I’m never going to tolerate again.
+Check this out to know More about the author.

 Caring for myself is so hard because I haven’t done it in years.
 Yesterday, I applied lotion to my feet, and I marveled at how soft they were.
 That’s how new making an effort seems to me after ten years of falling down a bottomless pit.
 I forgot what it felt like to have soft skin.
 I forgot I used to have the softest, most gorgeous, flawless skin when I was using the dermaroller amazon.
 My seventeen year old self would walk right past me on the street and not recognize me, and sometimes I wonder if I ever was that beautiful, happy, sunny person.
 For you to regain beauty, facial plastic surgery is becoming a popular option for those who are unsatisfied with their appearance because of the natural consequences of aging.
 In that case, people should still keep in mind to trust only with an expert like Dr. Stephen Weber of weber facial plastic surgery.